-Proposal Details Proposal Details Proposal Name: Stevenson Road to Culloden Road Connection Option 1 Proposal Description: The Stevenson Road to Culloden Road Connection Option 1 is a single carriageway local distributer road.
-It connects to the eastern leg of an existing roundabout on Stevenson Road to the south of Inshes and runs east and north east, crossing the A9 dual carriageway on a new overbridge to a junction with Culloden Road where the B9177 currently connects with Culloden Road, forming a 4 arm signalised junction.
-Capital costs/grant £8 million (2012 prices excluding VAT) Background Information Geographic Context: between the Central Belt and Northern Scotla becomes a dual carriageway on approach to t around Inverness is dual carriageway.
-Stevenson Road is a distributor road located connects housing developments in the area to Culloden Road (B9006) is located to the sou important connection between the settlement Road/B8082 junction at Inshes experiences it peak periods.
-Stevenson Road and Culloden Road are urban revenson Road is a distributor road located to the south east of Inverness and to the west of the A9.
+Proposal Details Proposal Name: Stevenson Road to Culloden Road Connection Option 2 Proposal Description: The Stevenson Road to Culloden Road Connection Option 2 is a single carriageway local distributer road with slip road connections to the A9 providing an A9 northbound diverge slip road and an A9 southbound merge slip road.
+It connects to the eastern leg of an existing roundabout on Stevenson Road to the south of Inshes and runs east and north east, crossing the A9 dual carriageway on an overbridge to a junction with Culloden Road where the B9177 currently connects with Culloden Road forming a 4 arm signalised junction.
+Background Information Geographic Context: The A96 is a strategic trunk road which connects Inverness to Aberdeen, and the A9 is a strategic trunk road between the Central Belt and Northern Scotland.
+The A96 is single carriageway as it approaches Inverness but becomes a dual carriageway on approach to the Inverness Retail Park roundabout.
+The A9 on approach to and around Inverness is dual carriageway.
+Stevenson Road is a distributor road located to the south east of Inverness and to the west of the A9.
 It connects housing developments in the area to the B8082 Sir Walter Scott Drive.
-Sulloden Road (B9006) is located to the south east of Inverness and to the east of the A9.
-It provides an apportant connection between the settlements to the east of the A9 and Inverness.
-As a result the Culloden bad/B8082 junction at Inshes experiences high levels of traffic, which is subject to delays especially during Social Context: The areas which would be affected by the Stevenson Road to Culloden Road connection are Inshes, Cradlehall and Westhill, and to a certain extent Smithton and Culloden as well as the proposed future developments to the East of Inverness.
+Culloden Road (B9006) is located to the south east of Inverness and to the east of the A9.
+It provides an important connection between the settlements to the east of the A9 and Inverness.
+As a result the Culloden Road/B8082 junction at Inshes experiences high levels of traffic, which is subject to delays especially during peak periods.
+Stevenson Road and Culloden Road are urban in nature, Culloden Road (B9006) has a speed limit of 40 mph until it's junction with the B8082 at Inshes.
+Stevenson Road has a speed limit of 30 mph.
+Social Context: The areas which would be affected by the Stevenson Road to Culloden Road connection are Inshes, Cradlehall and Westhill, and to a certain extent Smithton and Culloden as well as the proposed future developments to the East of Inverness.
 These areas are characterised by a higher proportion of economically active residents (77% as per 2011 census) than the Scottish national average (69% as per 2011 census).
 Unemployment levels in the area are lower than both the Scottish national average and across the Highland region as a whole.
 Residents of these areas earn on average more than the national and regional average.
-The option does not pass through or lie in close proximity to any datazone areas that are ranked in the top 15% of the Scottish Index of Multiple Deprivation (SIMD 2012).
+The option does not pass through or lie in close proximity to any datazone areas that are ranked in the top 15% of the Scottish Index of Multiple